tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/24_[fd]_sections.md

 `SET PcdName = VALUE`

-Additionally, a PCD Name is made up of two parts, separated by a period "." character.
+Additionally, a PCD Name is made up of two parts or three parts, separated by a period "." character.
 The format for a `PcdName` is:

 `PcdTokenSpaceGuidCName.PcdCName`
+or `PcdTokenSpaceGuidCName.PcdCName.PcdFieldName`

 The following is an example of the `SET` statement: